-It’s amazing to reflect upon that moment when the revelation came to the Prophet (peace be upon him) and how people begin to embrace Islam and begin to follow the Prophet (peace be upon him).
+It’s amazing to reflect upon that moment when the revelation came to the Prophet (peace be upon him).
+And to reflect on how people begin to embrace Islam and begin to follow the Prophet (peace be upon him).

 In a very real way, Islam comes as a human but also as a disruptive force to the Arabian Peninsula.

-The nature of true religion is that it agitates a society and highlights the negative things in that society that needs to be remedied.
-It acts as a refuge for people in that society that maybe suffering from the ills that are prevalent in it.
+The nature of true religion is that it agitates a society.
+It highlights the negative things in that society that needs to be remedied.
+And it acts as a refuge for people in that society that maybe suffering from the ills that are prevalent in it.

-And this was very much the case when Allah brought the final revelation to our beloved Prophet Muhammad (peace be upon him).
+This was very much the case when Allah brought the final revelation to our beloved Prophet Muhammad.

 As time passes, more and more people embrace Islam.